 There are a number of advantages to this type of fee arrangement.
 First, it makes legal representation affordable to everyone.
 People who are hurt in accidents don’t always have the funds to pay a lawyer out of pocket, especially if they are out of work and have mounting medical bills.
 Contingency fee arrangements allow you to level the playing field with big insurance companies, even if you don’t have a lot of extra money.

 Second, these types of arrangements align your lawyer’s interests with your own.
 After all, they won’t get paid unless you do — and the amount that they are paid is based on how much money they get for you.
 This gives clients peace of mind in what can often be an incredibly stressful time.

 How Long Do I Have to File a Claim in Fresno, CA?

 In California, legal actions are subject to a statute of limitations, which specifies the amount of time that a person has to file a lawsuit.
 For personal injury claims, the statute of limitations begins to run when a person knew — or should have known — of an injury.
 If you wait too long to file a lawsuit, then your claim will be barred.

-Generally, personal injury cases have a two year statute of limitations.
+Generally, personal injury cases have a two-year statute of limitations.
 This means the person must resolve their claim or file a lawsuit against the responsible party or parties before the second anniversary of the injury causing event, or when they should have discovered the injury causing event.
-In some cases, this statute of limitations may be tolled, or paused.
-This occurs in a number of different situations, such as when a person is under the age of 18, legally incompent, out of state, or even in prison.
+In some cases, this statute of limitations may be tolled or paused.
+This occurs in a number of different situations, such as when a person is under the age of 18, legally incompetent, out of state, or even in prison.
 Once the condition that led to the tolling ends, then the clock starts running on the statute of limitations.